rthacku1/danhammer-site/r/_posts/2015-10-29-differential-eq.markdown

 ![](/images/differential-animated-dual.gif)

-The red, dashed lines indicate the isoclines, derived from the first-order conditions of the equation system.
+The red, dashed lines indicate the nullclines, derived from the first-order conditions of the equation system.
 These lines delineate the phase space of the top graph; and the lines intersect at the equilibrium levels of fish and boats.

 $$
 \begin{align*}